 He currently serves on the Boards of Ombudsman Services, a not-for-profit company offering alternative dispute resolution services, and of ENTRUST, the regulator of the Landfill Communities Fund.

 Justin acts as Deputy Chair and this internal appointment will be reviewed at the end of 2018.
-He chairs the health and safety regulation committee and is a member of the remuneration committee.
+He chairs the health and safety regulation committee and is a member of the remuneration and nominations committee.

 Appointed from 1 August 2014 to 31 July 2019.